Volcanic eruption: Vulcanian

 Vulcanian eruptions are a type of volcanic eruption named after the volcano Vulcano.
 It was named so following Giuseppe Mercalli's observations of its 1888–1890 eruptions.
 In Vulcanian eruptions, intermediate viscous magma within the volcano make it difficult for vesiculate gases to escape.
 Similar to Strombolian eruptions, this leads to the buildup of high gas pressure, eventually popping the cap holding the magma down and resulting in an explosive eruption.
-However, unlike Strombolian eruptions, ejected lava fragments are not aerodynamic; this is due to the higher viscosity of Vulcanian magma and the greater incorporation of crystalline material broken off from the former cap.
+Unlike Strombolian eruptions, ejected lava fragments are not aerodynamic; this is due to the higher viscosity of Vulcanian magma and the greater incorporation of crystalline material broken off from the former cap.
 They are also more explosive than their Strombolian counterparts, with eruptive columns often reaching between 5 and 10 km high.
 Lastly, Vulcanian deposits are andesitic to dacitic rather than basaltic.

 Initial Vulcanian activity is characterized by a series of short-lived explosions, lasting a few minutes to a few hours and typified by the ejection of volcanic bombs and blocks.
 These eruptions wear down the lava dome holding the magma down, and it disintegrates, leading to much more quiet and continuous eruptions.
 Thus an early sign of future Vulcanian activity is lava dome growth, and its collapse generates an outpouring of pyroclastic material down the volcano's slope.

 Deposits near the source vent consist of large volcanic blocks and bombs, with so-called "bread-crust bombs" being especially common.
 These deeply cracked volcanic chunks form when the exterior of ejected lava cools quickly into a glassy or fine-grained shell, but the inside continues to cool and vesiculate.
 The center of the fragment expands, cracking the exterior.
-However the bulk of Vulcanian deposits are fine grained ash.
+The bulk of Vulcanian deposits are fine grained ash.
 The ash is only moderately dispersed, and its abundance indicates a high degree of fragmentation, the result of high gas contents within the magma.
 In some cases these have been found to be the result of interaction with meteoric water, suggesting that Vulcanian eruptions are partially hydrovolcanic.

 Volcanoes that have exhibited Vulcanian activity include: